Effective and sustainable VOC removal with ozone and AOP

 The emission of VOC in the atmosphere causes environmental issues.
 Some VOC may cause odor problems due to their high odor intensity.
 Such cases are often encountered in food processing industries and wastewater treatment plants.
 Toxicity is another issue related with VOC.
 Even if the use of the most toxic compounds has been strictly limited, the emissions of high concentrations may contribute to a toxic environment.
 For this reason, regulations are in place to reduce this hazard.
 A typical example is the solvent emission from industries such as the pharmaceutical, textile, paint and coating.

-Examples of VOC often found in industrial and commercial applications are presented below.
+VOC in industrial and commercial applications

 Acetaldehyde belong to the category of aldehydes.
 It occurs naturally in coffee, bread, and ripe fruit.